adsgray/testsite/index.md

 ---

 ## Important Dates
-* April 3, 2022 - Finals and Lounge Night
+* April 8-10, 2022 - VCC Club Championship

 ## 2021 - 2022 Season
-The season is under way!
+The season is complete!
+Congratulations to Team Brown for winning the League Playoffs.
+They will be representing the Sunday Open League in the VCC Club Championship tournament.

 Please e-mail [info@vccsundayopen.club](mailto:info@vccsundayopen.club) with any questions about sparing or bringing a team for next season.

 ## Draw & Results
 * [Round Robin](assets/SundayOpenRR.pdf)